elchs/LetoDBf/Readme.txt

       LETO_VARDEL( cGroupName[, cVarName ] )                   ==> lSuccess

- Without <cVarName>, all variable members of <cGroupName> and the group itself is deleted.
+ Without <cVarName>, all variable members of <cGroupName> and the group itself are deleted.
  With given <cVarName>, variable <cVarName> is deleted from group <cGroupName>.

       LETO_VARGETLIST( [cGroupName [, nMaxLen]] )              ==> aList

  Function return two-dimensional array with variables: { {<cVarName>, <value>}, ...}
  Array variables are displayed symbolic with a: "{ ... }".

- special:
+ <nMaxLen> relates to string variables, will cut them off at the given value.

       LETO_VARGETCACHED()                                      ==> xValue [NIL]

  It is an optimized form of LETO_VARGET( ... ) and like this can be used excellent in filter expressions.
 It returns the *last changed* LETO_VAR[SET|INCR|DECR]() variable *value*.
  !
 To be used with care !
- When one *connection/user* set a variable, it will change the last cached value.
+ When one specific connection set a variable, it will change the last cached value.
  If then used in a filter condition, and type of value [ string, numeric, .. ] changed, the filter gets invalid !
  If none variable was set before by this connection, NIL value is returned.